josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_escalation_weather_map.md

 ---

 ## 🏮 Footer
-*Escalation Weather Map* is a living node of the Polaris Protocol.
+*🧠 Escalation Weather Map* is a living node of the Polaris Protocol.
 It reframes hostile emotional escalation as atmospheric, not targeted — enabling survivors to understand patterns without absorbing responsibility.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-11_